abrasive/shairport/README.md

 Optional:
 * libsoxr

 Many linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or PolarSSL.
-Libsoxr is available in recent linux distributions and it requires lots of horsepower -- chances are an embedded processor won't be able to keep up.
+Libsoxr is available in recent linux distributions, but it requires lots of processor power -- chances are an embedded processor won't be able to keep up.

 Debian, Ubuntu and Raspian users can get the basics with: